A Creamy, Quick, Easy Clam Chowder Recipe

 Classic, Simple Fresh Clam Chowder Ingredients

-Our super easy clam chowder recipe just so happens to also be quite adaptable.
-You know we love a creamy soup with a kick—hellooooo salmon chowder!—but the jalapeños are very optional here.
-In the midst of all the butter, bacon fat and cream, they don’t end up adding much heat.
+Our super easy clam chowder recipe also happens to be quite adaptable.
+You know we love a creamy soup with a kick (hellooooo Salmon Chowder!), but the jalapeños are very optional here.
+In the midst of all the butter, bacon fat, and cream, they don’t end up adding much heat.
 But if you prefer your chowder salty, smoky, briny and sans spice, just leave them out.
 If you don’t have easy access to good fresh clams (or want to save yourself a little work) just use canned clams in place of fresh.
-The clam chowder will be ever so slightly less delicious, but delicious nonetheless.
 Here’s what you’ll need to make this easy clam chowder recipe:

 Fresh or canned clams